Anderson, Clayton and Company: History

 By 1986, stock analysts were already discussing rumors of hostile takeovers.
 Anderson, Clayton began selling off some valuable holdings to raise more cash, so it could raise cash reserves in case of a fight.
 American Founders Life Insurance Company, was the first to go, bringing in $58.7 million.
 A warehouse and trucking company sold for $22 million.
 The Brazilian and Mexican food operations were sold to Unilever, N.V., for $109.1 million.

-On September 29 1986, Reuters released news that Anderson, Clayton had announced that it would be acquired by the Quaker Oats Company in a merger estimated to be worth $812 million.
-The deal had been contested by Ralston Purina Company, which had planned to match the Quaker Oats offer, provided there were no antitrust objections from the Justice Department.
+On September 29, 1986, Reuters released news that Anderson, Clayton had announced that it would be acquired by the Quaker Oats Company in a merger estimated to be worth $812 million.
+The deal had been contested by Ralston Purina, which had planned to match the Quaker Oats offer, provided there were no antitrust objections from the Justice Department.
 All three companies were major competitors in the American pet food market.
 Anderson Clayton made and marketed the Gaines brand.
 Ralston Purina was already the market leader, and a merger with Anderson Clayton would have pushed its share of the pet food market to 35 percent.
 Quaker Oats, marketing the Ken-L Ration brand had only 8 percent of the market before the merger and would have a 15 percent share after the merger.
 The Justice Department had already given preliminary approval to the Quaker Oats offer.

+Quaker only kept Gaines Pet Food and sold the rest of the company.
+Kraft Foods acquired the foods division in 1987.